keiranstevenson/curve-fitter/README.md

 curvefitter('Example.xlsx', skiprows=1, labelcols=3, replicols=3, replicates=True)
 ```
 Row 4 and 5 will be fitted together as replicates, row 3 will be fitted on its own.
-Graphs will be displated with each fitting and saved to the output folder.
+Graphs will be displayed with each fitting and saved to the output folder.
 ```
 Output structure:
 \datalocation\
             inputfile.xlsx
-             \inputfile outputdata\
+             \curvefitter outputdata\
                                     inputfile Analysed
-                                    \Plots\
+                                    inputfile 2 Analysed
+                                    \inputfile plots\
+                                                    Control.png
+                                                    Cond1.png
+                                    \inputfile 2 plots\
                                                     Control.png
                                                     Cond1.png
 ```
 Further examples of program calls and files are present in the examplefileimport.py script and examples folder.
 # References